 MWS training includes 50 hours of classroom and online instruction, and concludes with a capstone project designed and implemented by stewards.
 Linnea knew that becoming a MWS was a commitment – one that she was ready to embrace.
 Her project required her to make connections with the city, the local watershed district, neighborhood organizations, and other agencies.

-Linnea and her project partner planted the swales with pollinator-friendly native perennials whose deep roots help soak lots of rainwater into the ground.
+Linnea planted the swales with pollinator-friendly native perennials whose deep roots help soak lots of rainwater into the ground.
 The swales were a natural fit for the raingardens they created.
 “It was a great opportunity to put something beautiful in the medians that would also be environmentally friendly,” said Linnea.
 “And I thought such a public and visible project would be a really great outreach piece as well.”

 Encouraged by the neighborhood response, next year Linnea hopes to add a community social component to the volunteer events, to engage even more people in the project and provide a venue for people to talk more in-depth about water issues.
 “This project has given me the opportunity to talk to a lot of neighbors about water quality and garden and lawn care best practices,” she said.
 “You bring people in little by little.”